HumanDAO/ETSY-API-Project/README.md

 ETSY-API-Project
 =================

-###Used the ETSY REST API in order build a third party Web App:
+###Used the ETSY REST API in order to show item listings:

 We used in this project the following tools and frameworks: